Life (Our Lady Peace song)

 "Life" is a song by Canadian rock group Our Lady Peace.
 It was released in December 2000 as the second single from their fourth studio album, Spiritual Machines and the most successful from that album.
 The song was nominated for "Best Single" at the 2002 Juno Awards, losing to Nickelback's "How You Remind Me".
-A Sample can be heard in both the Trailer Park Boys: The Movie and in the episode "Say Goodnight to the Bad Guys" in the Trailer Park Boys.
+A sample can be heard in the Trailer Park Boys episode "Say Goodnight to the Bad Guys".
+It can also be heard in the show's 2006 film adaptation.

 Background

 This song, like the rest on the album, was partially inspired by Ray Kurzweil's book The Age of Spiritual Machines.
 While directly following the track "In Repair" on the studio album, on the band's 2006 compilation album, A Decade, the track is immediately preceded by a spoken excerpt by Ray Kurzweil titled "R.K.
 Jack" that was recorded during the Spiritual Machines sessions and previously unreleased.